franciscod/telegram-twitter-forwarder-bot/README.md

 >You must add your mobile phone to your Twitter profile before creating an application.
 Please read https://support.twitter.com/articles/110250-adding-your-mobile-number-to-your-account-via-web for more information.

 Get a consumer key, consumer secret, access token and access token secret (the latter two are optional), fill in your `secrets.env`, source it, and then run the bot!

+#### Setting up cronjob

+**Make sure crontab user have write access to venv directory**

+I recommend to create a symlink for easy check if process is running
+1. navigate to project folder
+2. `ln -sT ./telegram-twitter-forwarder-bot.py ./main.py`
+3. use run.sh script in cron:
+`* * * * * cd /any/path/telegram-twitter-forwarder-bot && ./run.sh >> /dev/null 2>&1`
+4. you can change time for checking to any you want